maksimpiriyev/Eli-Index/README.md

 # Eli-Index : Ranked Prefix Search for Large Data on External Memory
-Previously I wrote (https://github.com/maksimpiriyev/Search-As-You-Type-Index-master) about fast prefix search for ~10,000 key-value pairs designed for mobile,Now,Eli-Index designed to handle more than 1,000,000 key-value pairs,make fast prefix search on them,and furthermore bring the most ranked one from index.It stores index and data at the same time on drive not in RAM (caches the nodes while it needs)
+Previously I wrote (https://github.com/maksimpiriyev/Search-As-You-Type-Index-master) about fast prefix search for ~10,000 key-value pairs designed for mobile.Now,Eli-Index designed to handle more than 1,000,000 key-value pairs,make fast prefix search on them,and furthermore bring the most ranked one from index.It stores index and data at the same time on external memory not in RAM (caches the nodes while it needs)

 Most of the prefix search indices are designed for server side use,they store index in the RAM so that has intialization latency which prenvents opening application more faster in mobile.Eli-Index is designed to overcome this problem.